ehem/kdztools/README.txt

 of areas as holes, which leaves me uncomfortable believing the results to be sane.
 As such I reccommend the first if available (ext2simg is known to work for Linux, but I'm unsure Windows binaries are available).

+WARNING: It has been found there is some additional unknown verification mechanism in LGE's tools.
+Due to this mechanism currently the generated KDZ files haven't been shown to work.
+There are some guesses as to where the mechanism is, but as of now not enough is known to work around it.

 $ image2chunks --ext4 dzextracted/system.image
 [+] Compressing system.image to system_901120.bin (0 empty blocks)